Air France inks pay deal in milestone for new CEO

 “I would like to thank everyone involved at Air France for the quality of our discussions over the past few weeks, and for the trust that has prevailed throughout,” Smith said in the company statement.

-The agreement comes as Ireland’s Ryanair (RYA.I), Europe’s biggest budget carrier, also said on Friday it had reached a deal with British, Portuguese and Italan pilots as it sought to end a damaging series of strikes that have hurt its business. [nL8N1WZ3YN]
+The agreement comes as Ireland’s Ryanair (RYA.I), Europe’s biggest budget carrier, also said on Friday it had reached a deal with British, Portuguese and Italan pilots to end a series of strikes that have hurt its business.

 Squeezed between long-haul Gulf carriers like Emirates and a proliferation of low-cost regional rivals, Air France-KLM has struggled to overhaul costs and services the way British Airways parent IAG (ICAG.L) or Lufthansa (LHAG.DE) have done.

-Officials at the SNPL pilots’ union did not immediately return calls and messages seeking comment.
-The union had earlier signaled broad acceptance of the proposed raise, but had demanded assurances that the second 2 percent hike would not be counted towards 2019 pay awards.
+The SNPL union, which had demanded assurances that the second 2 percent hike would not be counted towards 2019 pay awards, said it had withheld its signature because the deal remained “ambiguous” on this point.

-In its statement, Air France-KLM said the next annual pay talks in October 2019 would be “based on the global economic environment, the present situation of the Air France-KLM group (and) the company’s economic performance”.
+In its statement, the French carrier said its next annual pay talks in October 2019 would be “based on the global economic environment, the present situation of the Air France-KLM group (and) the company’s economic performance”.

 In addition to the company-wide pay deal agreed on Friday, Air France pilots are pressing their own demands for supplementary pay increases, which have yet to be addressed.